Odd title for an ecommerce “marketing basics” blog post, I know.

 What does this mean for someone trying to make a go at succeeding with an online store – or any other internet business for that matter?

-Simply this: if you want to give yourself the greatest likelihood of succeeding, you should:
+Simply this – if you want to give yourself the greatest likelihood of succeeding, you should:

 — Consider whatever you’re doing from your prospective customer’s standpoint – what’s in it for them?
-If that isn’t immediately – and clearly – obvious, you should immediately re-think and re-do your product descriptions, pricing rationale, your ad copy, etc., even your market or product selection.
+If that isn’t immediately – and clearly – obvious, you should immediately re-think and re-do your product descriptions, pricing rationale, ad copy, etc., even your market or product selection.

 — Start building a list, immediately.
 As in, now.